openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 1. To comply with their company policy, the service consumer configures a maintenance schedule through OCM.
 1. Their first preference, no updates at all, is rejected by OCM policy, and they are referred to service delivery documentation explaining minimum requirements.
-1. The user specifies a policy which permits changes to be initiated any time Saturday UTC on the control-plane.
+1. The user specifies a policy which permits control-plane changes to be initiated any time Saturday UTC on the control-plane.
-1. To limit perceived risk, they try to specify a separate policy permitting worker-nodes updates only on the **first** Sunday of each month.
-1. OCM rejects the configuration because, due to change management hierarchy, worker-node maintenance schedules can only be a proper subset of control-plane maintenance schedules.
-1. The user changes their preference to a policy permitting worker-nodes updates only on the **first** Saturday of each month.
+1. To limit overall workload disruption, the user changes their worker-node policy to permit updates only on the **first** Saturday of each month.
 1. OCM accepts the configuration.
-1. OCM configures the HCP (HostedCluster/NodePool) resources via the Service Delivery Hive deployment to contain a `changeManagement` stanza and an active/configured `MaintenanceSchedule` strategy.
+1. OCM configures the HCP (HostedCluster/NodePool) resources via the Service Delivery Hive deployment to contain a `changeManagement` stanza referring to newly created `ChanageManagementPolicy` objects using the `MaintenanceSchedule` strategy.
-1. Hive updates the associated HCP resources.
+1. Hive creates/updates the associated HCP resources.
-1. Company workloads are added to the new cluster and the cluster provides value.
+1. Company workloads are added to the new cluster and the cluster provides business value.
 1. To leverage a new feature in OpenShift, the service consumer plans to update the minor version of the platform.
 1. Via OCM, the service consumer requests the minor version update.
 They can do this at any time with confidence that the maintenance schedule will be honored.
 They do so on Wednesday.
 1. OCM (through various layers) updates the target release payload in the HCP HostedCluster and NodePool.
-1. The HyperShift Operator detects the desired changes but recognizes that the `changeManagement` stanza precludes the updates from being initiated.
+1. The HyperShift Operator detects the desired changes but recognizes that the `changeManagement` stanzas of each resource precludes updates from being initiated.
-1. Curious, the service consumer checks the projects ClusterVersion within the HostedCluster and reviews its `status` stanza.
+1. Curious, the service consumer checks the projected ClusterVersion within the HostedCluster and reviews its `status` stanza.
 It shows that changes are pending and the time of the next window in which changes can be initiated.
 1. Separate metrics specific to change management indicate that changes are pending for both resources.
 1. The non-Red Hat operations team has alerts setup to fire when changes are pending and the number of seconds before the next permitted window is less than 2 days away.